computationalmystic/semester-project/sprint2.md

 ## 30% of your grade in the second sprint:
 - a.
 Every function attempted 	B
 - b.	a, plus at least 1 full use case functions end to end: 	A-
+	- If you run into overwhelming technical issues that keep you from reaching a full end to end use case, provide a clear description (with some technical detail) about
+		- What you did
+		- Which parts of the system in your diagram are causing problems/frustations/pain
+		- How you tried to address those problems
+		- Where you feel you are stuck and what kind help you might need.
 - c.	a, b, plus a brief status update including a list of what is complete, and what is not complete: A